doctea/usb_midi_clocker/README.md

   - with quantization on recording and recall
   - 8 slots per project

-### Known bugs
+### Known issues

-- MIDI loop output to USB devices behaves very strangely... missed notes, stuck notes, glitching.... but it works more reliably if host is connected to the serial output?!
+- MIDI loop output to USB devices behaves very strangely... missed notes, stuck notes, glitching.... but it works more reliably if host is connected to the debug serial output?!
+  - notes work fine though if sending clock is disabled?!
-  - but MIDI that comes in from USB device eg beatstep seems ok regardless?
+  - and MIDI that comes in from USB device eg beatstep and then sent to the same output device seems to work ok regardless?
-  - something to do with MIDI buffers I guess?  maybe isn't getting flushed properly or messages get trashed before being sent?
+  - something to do with USB/MIDI buffers I guess?  maybe isn't getting flushed properly or messages get trashed before being sent?
   - but why would that only affect loops that are playing back?
+  - really don't know what's going on here :(
+  - workaround for the time being is to use hardware serial MIDI when notes+clock are needed

 ### TODO/Future